-As a freelance Dietitian she has been fortunate to work with a wide range of organisations and private clients.
-Her portfolio of work has included diabetes roadshows, menu planning, radio broadcasts and other media work, private consultations, advising bariatric clients pre and post surgery, ethics/regulatory submissions, acceptability and tolerance studies for ACBS, writing blogs, medico-legal reporting writing and delivering various group talks/seminars.
-Debra is an accredited BDA Work Ready Dietitian and offers training workshops on nutrition and wellbeing at work.
-She also works in partnership with selected companies that need nutrition expertise from a qualified Dietitian.
+As a freelance nutrition consultant I have been fortunate to work with a wide range of organisations and private clients.
+My porfolio of work has included diabetes roadshows, menu planning, radio broadcasts and other media work, private consultations, advising bariatric clients pre and post surgery, ethics/regulatory submissions, acceptability and tolerance studies for ACBS, writing blogs, medico-legal reporting writing and delivering various group talks/seminars.
+I am also an accredited BDA Work Ready dietitian and offer training workshops on nutrition and wellbeing at work.
+I also work in partnership with food brands and selected companies that need nutrition expertise from a qualified dietitian.

-Debra is passionate about food, health and wellbeing and enjoys getting creative in the kitchen.
-She is also a busy mum to a teenage son and understands how in todays modern society it can be difficult to get a good balance between a personal life and career.
-Her interests include getting outdoors and enjoys running, cycling and walking in the beautiful south west countryside.
+I am passionate about food, health and wellbeing and enjoy getting creative in the kitchen.
+I am a busy mum to a teenage son and understand how in todays modern society it can be difficult to get a good balance between a personal life and career.
+My interests include getting outdoors and enjoys running, cycling and walking in the beautiful south west countryside.

 Registered dietitians are the only qualified health professionals that assess, diagnose and treat diet and nutrition problems at an individual and wider public health level.
 Uniquely, dietitians use the most up to date public health and scientific research on food, health and disease, which they translate into practical guidance to enable people to make appropriate lifestyle and food choices.

 Dietitians are the only nutrition professionals to be statutorily regulated, and governed by an ethical code, to ensure that they always work to the highest standard.
 Dietitians work in the NHS, private practice, industry, education, research, sport, media, public relations, publishing, Non Government Organisations and government.
 Their advice influences food and health policy across the spectrum from government, local communities and individuals.